fernando4capital/main/README.md

 Soon after, recruiters recognized my computer skills, and I started to work for one of the largest companies of the 1990s - Microsoft.

-I was called already a Programmer, Software Developer, Backend Developer or Frontend Developer, Full-Stack Developer, Software Engineer, Project Manager, and Software Engineering Manager.
+I was called a Programmer, Software Developer, Backend Developer or Frontend Developer, Full-Stack Developer, Software Engineer, Project Manager, and Software Engineering Manager.

 All those position names are just a layer of what I am, and what I performed.

-As I told you: Techie, Financial Geek, and I love interactions with human beings.
+As I told you: Techie, a Financial Geek, and I love interactions with human beings.

 I was able to witness the birth of the Personal Computer software development industry and as a curious researcher does, I learned and experienced a vast amount of software languages and technology.